spdes/computational-sde-intro-lecture/README.md

 This course aims to develop a computational view of stochastic differential equations (SDEs) for students that have an applied or engineering background, e.g., machine learning, signal processing, electrical engineering, control, and statistics.

+**The course for the year 2022 is now archived.
+Please feel free to find the annual report in the folder `./annual_reports/2022`.**

 # Prerequisites

 1. Linear algebra